NateHawk85/Nathans-DnD5e-Foundry-Modules/README.md

     - Enable HP field --> Enabled
     - Enable HP radial bar --> Enabled
 - [Combat Utility Belt](https://foundryvtt.com/packages/combat-utility-belt/) - One of the most important and impactful combat modules out there.
 There's too many functions to list, and if you want to automate your combat, this is absolutely necessary.
-It works extremely well when combinedwith the
+It works extremely well when combined with the
   [Midi QoL](https://foundryvtt.com/packages/midi-qol/) module.
     - Core settings
         - Enable concentrator --> Enabled